torquefi/torque_docs/docs/overview/00_intro.md

 ## Introduction

- Torque is an automation protocol to streamline saving while minimizing risk through dynamic routing.
-It unifies the finest, non-custodial yield and loan opportunities found on the blockchain to satisfy the key components of wealth generation while reducing friction, increasing transparency, and guaranteeing self-custody.
+Torque is an automation protocol to streamline smart contract interactions.
+It unifies the finest non-custodial opportunities on the blockchain to satisfy the key components of wealth generation while reducing friction, increasing transparency, and guaranteeing self-custody.

 ![Torque](/gitbook/assets/torque-system.png)